soumyadip1997/qepsilon/README.md

 it can be **downloaded** from the website given.

-# Extraction of features from scratch
+# From scratch

+First we download the 3D structure decoy files.

 ## Downloading decoy files